 Specification may be understood as an affective process within a (sexuality) assemblage that produces specific capacities in a body or thing; other affects may generalise capacities, opening up new possibilities and limits for what a body can do.
 Sexual arousal, attraction, preferences and conduct can be understood as particular specifications produced by affects and desires within a sexuality-assemblage.
 So a kiss may specify a body into sexual arousal.
 Yet that same kiss – say from a new lover, might propel a body into new possibilities such as polyamory or a new life begun elsewhere, what Deleuze and Guattari (1988: 277) called ‘a line of flight’.
+Similarly, a pregnancy will undoubtedly specify the biological, social and cultural capacities of a teenager or for that matter any mother, though these capacities may both close down and open up possibilities for action and interaction.

 Aggregation, meanwhile, reflects those affects in assemblages that act similarly on multiple bodies, organising or categorising them to create converging identities or capacities.
-In the field of sexuality, ideas and concepts such as love, monogamy, chastity or sexual liberation, prejudices and biases, and conceptual categories such as ‘women’, ‘heterosexual’, or ‘perverted’ all aggregate bodies.
-By contrast, other affects (for instance, a gift from a lover, or a smile from a ) produce a singular outcome or capacity in just one body, with no significance beyond itself, and without aggregating consequences.
+In the field of sexuality, ideas and concepts such as love, monogamy, chastity or sexual liberation, prejudices and biases, and conceptual categories such as ‘women’, ‘heterosexual’, or ‘perverted’ all aggregate bodies, as do the categories of ‘mother’ and ‘teenage mother’.
+By contrast, other affects (for instance, a gift from a lover, or a smile from a new-born child) produce a singular outcome or capacity in just one body, with no significance beyond itself, and without aggregating consequences.
 Singular affects may be micropolitical drivers of generalisation, enabling bodies to resist aggregating or constraining forces, and opening up new capacities to act, feel or desire.

 Exploring the micropolitics of sexuality, sexualities education and sexual citizenship in terms of affective movements in assemblages radically shifts the focus of attention.
 From a materialist perspective, sexuality needs to be seen not an attribute of an individual human body, but as an impersonal web of intensities and flows of matter, powers and desires within and between bodies, things, ideas and social institutions, producing sexual (and other) capacities in these different materialities.
 How sexuality manifests has little to do with personal preferences or dispositions, and everything to do with how bodies, things, ideas and social institutions assemble.
 Specifying forces produce body comportments, identities and subjectivities, ‘masculinity’ and ‘femininity’; and shape sexual desires, attractions, preferences and proclivities according to the particular mix of relations and affects in an assemblage.
 Sexual codes are culture-specific aggregating affects that establish the limits of what individual bodies can do, feel and desire in specific sociocultural settings, and shape the eroticism, sexual codes, customs and conduct of a society’s members, as well as the categories of sexual identity such as ‘hetero’, ‘homo’, polyamorous, queer and so forth (Linstead and Pullen, 2006: 1299).

 These specifications and aggregations mean that while sexuality is a generalising, multiplying, branching flow of affect between and around bodies and other relations, that has the potential to produce any and all capacities in bodies, and indeed ‘subversive and unforeseeable expressions of sexuality’ (Beckman, 2011: 11), the flow of affect in the sexuality-assemblage is continuously subject to restrictions and blockages (Deleuze and Guattari, 1984: 293).
 Thus specified, sexuality loses its potential, channelling desire into a relatively narrow range of sexual capacities linked to conventional desires.
-This, sadly, is typical within a contemporary society trammelled by codes, norms and expectations into sexual specification and aggregation, though always still with the possibility of subsequent generalisation or line of flight.
+This, sadly, is typical within a contemporary society trammelled by codes, norms and expectations into sexual specification and aggregation4, though always still with the possibility of subsequent generalisation or line of flight.
 This tension inheres within the processes described by feminists and queer theorists concerning sexual and intimate citizenship which we summarised earlier.

 Three approaches to sexualities education